HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="median-cms-page-weight.png",
-  caption="Media resource weights by CMS.", description="Column chart showing the median total page weight of each of the top five most adopted CMSs, for each device.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1764509612&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"
+  caption="Media resource weights by CMS.", description="Column chart showing the median total page weight of each of the top five most adopted CMSs, for each device.
+For WordPress it's 2,559 KB on desktop and 2,314 KB on mobile.
+For Drupal it's 2,351 KB and 2,146 KB respectively, KB for Joomla it's 2,799 KB and 2,495, KB for Wix it's 3,172 KB and 2,158, KB and finally for Squarespace it's 3,462 KB and 3,577 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1764509612&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"
   )
 }}

 Most of the top five CMSs deliver a median page weight of around ~2 MB, except Squarespace which delivers a larger ~3.5 MB.
-All except Joomla showed increases in page weight over 2021 data.
+All except Joomla showed [increases in page weight over 2021 data](../2021/cms#page-weight-breakdown).

 {{ figure_markup(
   image="distribution-cms-page-weight.png",